A simple will is cost-effective if it suits your circumstances. [Read more]

 A special disability trust allows you to provide for care and accommodation for beneficiaries with a disability tax effectively, while preserving their entitlement to benefits.
 [Read more]

-A private family company can solve your business succession problems.
+A private family company can potentially solve your business succession issues.
 [Read more]

-A family discretionary trust can give you the tax effectiveness, asset protection and succession planning you need.
+A family discretionary trust can provide the tax effectiveness, asset protection and succession planning you need.
 [Read more]

 A self-managed superannuation fund with death benefit nominations allows tax effective saving for your retirement and a tool for estate planning.
 [Read more]